Cold Feet: Series 9

 The six episodes of series 9 aired on ITV from 13 January 2020, to 17 February 2020.
-The creator and the main cast have both confirmed that the show has gone on prolonged hiatus again after this season.
+The creator and the main cast have both confirmed that the show has gone on prolonged hiatus again after this series.

 Cast and characters

 Cold Feet began its first series with the six main cast members—James Nesbitt, Helen Baxendale, John Thomson, Fay Ripley, Hermione Norris and Robert Bathurst—who had appeared in the pilot.
 Thomson's character Pete Gifford was written specifically for him after his performance in The Perfect Match made a positive impression on Christine Langan.
 Norris originally auditioned for the part of Rachel but was cast as Karen because the role suited her social class.
 Nesbitt got an audition through a mutual friend of pilot director Declan Lowney, and read the part in his natural accent because he was keen to play a Northern Irish character in a contemporary drama unconnected to The Troubles.

 Baxendale was best known for her role in Cardiac Arrest and was hesitant to star as Rachel because she did not believe she could perform comedy.
 Bathurst was known to Langan for his starring role in Joking Apart.
 Ripley thought she would be auditioning for the part of Rachel, and had to put on an accent for her role as natural Mancunian Jenny.
 When the fourth series was commissioned, Ripley announced that she was leaving the show to broaden her career options.
 Kimberley Joseph was cast as Jo Ellison, a replacement character who remained on screen until the conclusion of Cold Feet's first run.
 Bullen makes numerous Hitchcock-esque cameo appearances; he plays a neighbour and a husband in the first series and a workman in the third.